philthephatman/awesome-hacking-lists/hackwith.md

 ## Objective-C

+- [WhatsYourSign](https://github.com/objective-see/WhatsYourSign) - WhatsYourSign adds a menu item to Finder.app.
+Simply right-, or control-click on any file to display its cryptographic signing information!
 - [LuLu](https://github.com/objective-see/LuLu) - LuLu is the free macOS firewall that aims to block unauthorized (outgoing) network traffic
 - [macOS-10.12.2-Exp-via-mach_voucher](https://github.com/zhengmin1989/macOS-10.12.2-Exp-via-mach_voucher) - Local Privilege Escalation for macOS 10.12.2 via mach_voucher and XNU port Feng Shui
 - [Keychain-Dumper](https://github.com/ptoomey3/Keychain-Dumper) - A tool to check which keychain items are available to an attacker once an iOS device has been jailbroken